reaganlo/ai-safety/README.md

 - Does not involve fine tuning of models.
 - Must be run locally and offline.
 - Low latency
-  - Less than 0.5 seconds
+  - Less than 0.8 seconds?
-- Accuracy?
+- Accuracy
-  - False positives can lead to the app's unusability and missing information.
+  - False Positives can lead to the app's unusability and missing information.
   - False Negatives can lead to vulnerabilities.
+  - If the ideal balance cannot be achieved, the FP-FN tradeoff can be decided based on the LLM use-case.
 - Low memory footprint
+  - Less that 800 MB?

 ## Key Validators
 - Profanity and toxic content